 I was born and raised in Northern California.
-Before I met my husband, I lived in Spain, England, Massachusetts, Iowa, Rhode Island, and Oregon.
+Before I met my beloved husband, I lived in Spain, England, Massachusetts, Iowa, Rhode Island, and Oregon.
 In our first five years together, we made a home, however briefly, in Massachusetts, Pennsylvania, Arizona, Georgia, Illinois, and North Carolina.
 At that point, we decided to go back around to our favorites.
 When my husband passed away, I took refuge in Oregon.
-Now that I’m rebuilding my life, I’m headed to what must be the perfect place.
-If such a place exists.
-(I suspect it’s somewhere in Spain.)
+Now that I’m rebuilding my life, I’m headed to what must be the perfect place to live: Spain.

 Why I Write